About Copper Nickel

 Masthead

-WAYNE MILLER is the author of four poetry collections—most recently Post- (Milkweed, 2016) and The City, Our City (2011)—co-translator of two collections—Zodiac (Zephyr, 2015) and I Don’t Believe in Ghosts (BOA, 2007)—by the Albanian poet Moikom Zeqo, and co-editor of three books, including Literary Publishing in the 21st Century (Milkweed, 2016) and New European Poets (Graywolf, 2008).
-His awards include the Rilke Prize, a Colorado Book Award, six Poetry Society of America awards, a Ruth Lilly Fellowship, the Bess Hokin Prize, and a Fulbright to Queen’s University Belfast.
+WAYNE MILLER the author of five poetry collections—most recently We the Jury (Milkweed, 2021) and Post- (2016).
+He has co-transled two books by the Albanian writer Moikom Zeqo—most recently Zodiac (Zephyr, 2015)—and he has co-edited three books, most recently Literary Publishing in the Twenty-First Century (Milkweed, 2016).
+His awards include the UNT Rilke Prize, two Colorado Book Awards, an NEA Fellowship in Translation, six Poetry Society of America awards, the Bess Hokin Prize, and a Fulbright to Queen’s University Belfast.
 With Kevin Prufer, he co-curates the Unsung Masters Series.
-Visit him online here.

 Co-Editor